Teutatis/useful-code-for-plant-monitoring/README.md

-# chilli-pi
+# useful-code-for-plant-monitoring
-Python code for automatic chilli plant watering and monitoring
+Python code used for automatic plant watering and monitoring